 - Elie Wiesel (Nobel Prize-winner)

 Where do we meet?
-Half of our groups meet at our central location, the headquarters of the historic Sternberger Artists Center, 712 Summit Avenue, Greensboro, NC.
+Most of our groups meet at our central location, the headquarters of the historic Sternberger Artists Center, 712 Summit Avenue, Greensboro, NC.
 There is free parking in the lot behind the building.
-The WGOT Writers’ Center is on the main floor, with an entrance on the far left (south side) of the building as you face the building from the rear free parking area.
+The WGOT Writers’ Center is in Studio 5; its entrance is on the far left (south side) of the building as you face the building from the rear free parking area.

-Our mailing address is: 4 Waterthrush Place, Greensboro, NC 27455 Our advice to aspiring authors is to write, write, write and read, read, read the outstanding published writers in your genre!
-Share with other writers your work in progress by joining one of our support groups where sharing is the order of the day.
+Our advice to aspiring authors is to write, write, write and read, read, read the outstanding published writers in your genre!
+Share with other writers your work in progress by joining one of our critique groups where sharing is the order of the day.
 Writing is a lonely business.
 Enrich your life and your writing by connecting with other writers who can help you sharpen your craft.
 Join us for fellowship, exposure, and objective, knowledgeable advice from friendly wordsmiths!